ConsenSysMesh/ipfs-challenge/README.md

 ---
 ### Output:

-If all messages are received and validated without errors, The event listener should print to STDOUT that all messages have been received and validated along with a new line delineated (`\n`) list with the input string followed by a colon, space and multihash such as:
+The validated messages should be printed to STDOUT as they are processed with a new line delineated (`\n`) list with the input string followed by a colon, space and multihash and if all messages are received and validated without errors, the event listener should print that all messages have been received and validated.
+The final output might look like:

 ```
-ALL MESSAGES RECEIVED
 Hello: QmZbj5ruYneZb8FuR9wnLqJCpCXMQudhSdWhdhp5U1oPWJ
 World: QmQnEkXRJJ5AhLp1vWrqiQ7GbSX1iGTsfKEmuQFJGBbc58f
+ALL MESSAGES RECEIVED
 ```

 Please be advised that the IPFS add method wraps input data with some internal metadata: so multihashes from the Merkle DAGNode create and IPFS node put methods will differ from the output from the corresponding *add* method.